amboym/DraftFPLDB/README.md

 from user-selected teams via the Fantasy Premier League API
 - Leveraged Pandas to extract, transform and load player and statistics into a PostgreSQL database, ensuring data integrity and efficiency.
-- Demonstrated proficiency in integrating diverse data sources, enabling insightful analysis and visualization for strategic decision-making in sports analytics and fantasy football management.

 Another advantage of having stored this database in SQL, is because of its connection to Tableau.
 For each year, I intend to keep this database running for each year we play